The Honest Landscape: What AI Assistants Can and Cannot Do for Grant Search

 The Two Ways to Do AI Grant Search Well

 There are two working approaches, and it's worth understanding both because they solve different problems.
 Ask with web search enabled.
 Most major assistants now support live web search, and turning it on is a real improvement: the assistant can cite a page it just found instead of answering purely from memory.
 The limits are structural, though.
 Web search surfaces whatever ranks well, usually the largest, most press-covered programs, and can miss smaller opportunities that never got broad coverage.
 It can misread a dense PDF or an agency page not built for machine parsing.
 It has no structured way to filter by your specific eligibility, geography, or deadline window; that filtering has to happen in the assistant's prose synthesis, which is exactly where a remembered-but-wrong detail can blend back in with the real ones it just found.
 Web search meaningfully reduces hallucination.
 It doesn't eliminate it, and Stanford's research found fabrication persists even in browsing-enabled tools.
 Connect a live, structured data source.
-This is what Model Context Protocol (MCP) is designed for: instead of an assistant guessing from training data or parsing the open web live, it queries a maintained, structured database directly and receives back real records, funder name, deadline, eligibility summary, confidence level, source link, with nothing invented.
-The assistant still writes the natural-language answer, but every fact underneath it came from a database lookup against the same corpus every time, not from memory and not from whatever happened to rank well in search that day.
-For anyone actually applying for funding rather than just researching how funding works in general, this is the materially more reliable approach.
+This is what Model Context Protocol (MCP) is designed for: instead of relying only on training data or parsing the open web live, the assistant can query a maintained, structured database and receive source-linked records with fields such as funder, deadline, eligibility summary, and confidence level.
+That grounding makes specific funding research more reliable, but the assistant still writes the final answer and can add unsupported prose.
+Verify deadlines, eligibility, and application instructions in the official source before acting.

 π Search related opportunities now